 Your toddler may be playing away in his own world and living a carefree style, oblivious that his cold is getting worse despite the medications you give him.
 If this is the case and you’re worried sick, it’s probably a case of sinusitis.

 A common myth is that sinusitis affects just adults.
 A child’s immune system is vulnerable.
-This increases the chances of them catching infections including the sinusitis.
-A cold can be accompanied by sinusitis which is what happens in the case of babies.
-Here is everything you have to know about it.
+This increases the chances of them catching infections, including the sinusitis.
+A cold can be accompanied by sinusitis, which is what happens in the case of babies.
+Here is everything you need to know about it.

-Every human has four sets of air spaces between bones located in the nostrils known as the maxillary sinusitis, ethmoid sinusitis, frontal sinusitis and sphenoid sinusitis.
-The maxillary sinusitis is located near the cheekbones.
-The ethmoid sinusitis around the back of the nose, the frontal sinusitis around the forehead.
-Finally, the sphenoid sinusitis is embedded deeply behind the nostrils.
+Every human has four sets of air spaces between the bones located in the nostrils.
+These are known as the maxillary sinusitis, ethmoid sinusitis, frontal sinusitis and sphenoid sinusitis.
+The maxillary sinusitis is located near the cheekbones, the ethmoid sinusitis is around the back of the nose, the frontal sinusitis is around the forehead, and the sphenoid sinusitis is embedded deeply behind the nostrils.